websavers/Plesk-Greylisting-Whitelist-Expansion/README.md

 # Customization
 You may wish to customize by adding your own entries to the whitelist.
-We analyze our server mail logs for 451 errors like this: `tail -f /var/log/maillog | grep 451` And use the results to find common legit mail servers to whitelist by adding to CUSTOM_DOMAINS array
+We analyze our server mail logs for 451 errors like this: `grep "451 4.7.1" /var/log/maillog | more` And use the results to find common legit mail servers to whitelist by adding to CUSTOM_DOMAINS array